 Within a short time, he moved to Mound City, where he remained for three years, and then to Leavenworth.
 Dr. Jennison was one of John Brown’s staunch supporters.
-Governor Charles Robinson commissioned him as captain of the Mound City Guards on February 19, 1861, and on September 4th he was commissioned as a Lieutenant-Colonel of the Seventh Kansas Cavalry, which became known as “Jennison’s Jayhawkers.”
+Governor Charles Robinson commissioned him as captain of the Mound City Guards on February 19, 1861.
+On September 4, he was commissioned as a Lieutenant-Colonel of the Seventh Kansas Cavalry, known as “Jennison’s Jayhawkers.”

 Jennison’s troops, who wore red breeches, were also referred to as “Redlegs” and became one of the most notorious bands of Jayhawkers during the Civil War.
 He was assigned command of the western border of Missouri with headquarters in Kansas City.

-During the summer he made a foray into Platte and Clay Counties, Missouri, against bushwhackers who had been committing depredations in Kansas, and in other ways, he successfully protected the border until Price’s Raid.
-At the time of this raid, he met Price’s forces at Lexington, Missouri while reconnoitering under orders from General Curtis.
+He made a foray into Platte and Clay Counties, Missouri, against bushwhackers committing depredations in Kansas during the summer.
+In other ways, he successfully protected the border until Price’s Raid.
+At the time of this raid, he met Price’s forces at Lexington, Missouri, while reconnoitering under orders from General Curtis.
 With his regiment, he took part in the engagement at the Little Blue, where he was in command of the first division.

-In the fall of 1864 he was elected as a member of the Leavenworth Council, was made president of the council, and ex-officio mayor.
-In 1865 he was elected to the legislature from Leavenworth County; was re-elected in 1867, and in 1872 was elected to the Kansas State Senate.
+In the fall of 1864, he was elected as a member of the Leavenworth Council, was made president of the council, and ex-officio mayor.
+In 1865 he was elected to the legislature from Leavenworth County; he was re-elected in 1867, and in 1872 was elected to the Kansas State Senate.

 He died at Leavenworth on June 21, 1884.